It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 Well, but that's a different thing.

-Uh not so much the uh the judges.
+Not so much the judges.

 But look, I want to take the argument seriously here first.

-I understand you were trying to be humorous, and nice try.
+I understand you were trying to be humorous and nice try.

 I've always said, though, don't try this at home.